Elk, Mule Deer, Black Bear, Wolf, Moose, Mountain Goat

 Elk Combo – Elk, Fishing, Upland Game Birds.
 Mail in paper application or online.
 Deadline March 15 of year you hunt.

-Moose and Mountain Goat are by special drawing with a deadline of May 1.
+Moose and Mountain Goat – Special drawing with a deadline of May 1.
 Paper application or online.
 Requires drawing area number.

-**New this year, you can search your ALS number without setting up an account.
-BUT the Montana Fish & Game is pushing for people to “Set up a User Account” If you wanted to edit your information, to update address, etc., you will have to set-up an account.
+**New this year: you can search your ALS number without setting up an account.
+But, Montana Fish, Wildlife & Parks is pushing for people to “Set up a User Account”.
+If you wanted to edit your information, update your address, etc., you will have to set up an account.

 We have cabins available for bow hunts or late hunts.
 If you are interested in having the comforts of home, let us know and we can give you the details of hunting out of cabins.
 Works the same as our spring bear hunts.